Guistac/Stacato/README.md

 - Add Groups to Machine Manager

 ### Housekeeping
-- Refactor Node Pins
+- Refactor Node Pins (to hold void* of data instead of having a field for each type)
-- Profile Generator Class & Node Pin Type
+- Add onPinUpdate method to nodes for settings propagation